nocommentcode/NavigationEnv/README.md

 terminate at the arrival to the red or green zones, or after a set amount of steps.
 Initial state will be somewhere in the bottom right region of the board - the exact position is random.
 All transitions are deterministic (for now).

+Observation space: 3 width x height channels, where channel one contains the position of the ball, channel 2 contains a reward map, and channel 3 shows the location of all terminal states.

 ![An image of the environment](media/navigation.png)

 ## Installation